 Instead, Melania chose to have the guests she had invited to join her in the first lady's box for the brief motorcade ride from the White House south lawn to the Capitol building, according to CNN.

-The first lady's communications director Stephanie Grisham told CNN that Melania rode in a different car because she is "honoring her guests for the true heroes they are."
+The first lady's communications director Stephanie Grisham told CNN that Melania rode in a different car because she is "honouring her guests for the true heroes they are."

 "In addition to holding a White House reception and photo opportunity for them, along with their friends and family, she is accompanying them to the Capitol," Grisham said in a statement.
 "Once there, the first lady and Mrs. Pence will host a more intimate meet-and-greet to engage with them on a personal level prior to the speech."